 Risks are low for this procedure when a skilled provider does it.
-Rarely, it may lead to an emergency cesarean delivery (C-section) if:
+Rarely, it may lead to an emergency cesarean birth (C-section) if:

 - Part of the placenta tears away from the lining of your womb

-- Your baby's heartbeat drops too low, which can happen if the umbilical cord is tightly wrapped around the baby
+- Your baby's heartbeat drops too low, which can happen if the umbilical cord is tightly wrapped around your baby

 If My Baby Doesn't Turn, Will I Have a C-section?

-It depends, but most babies who remain breech after an attempt at turning them will be delivered by C-section.
-Your doctor will explain the risk of delivering a breech baby vaginally.
+Most babies who remain breech after an attempt at turning them will be delivered by C-section.
+Your provider will explain the risk of delivering a breech baby vaginally.

-Today, the option to deliver a breech baby vaginally is not usually offered.
-In the past it was allowed.
+Today, the option to deliver a breech baby vaginally is not offered in most cases.
 The safest way for a breech baby to be born is by C-section.

 The danger of breech birth is mostly due to the fact that the largest part of a baby is its head.
-So when the breech baby's pelvis or hips deliver first, the mom's pelvis may not be large enough for the head to be delivered also.
-This can result in a baby becoming stuck in the birth canal, which can cause injury or death.
+When the breech baby's pelvis or hips deliver first, the woman's pelvis may not be large enough for the head to be delivered also.
+This can result in a baby getting stuck in the birth canal, which can cause injury or death.

 The umbilical cord may also be damaged or blocked.
 This can reduce the baby's oxygen supply.

-If a C-section is planned, it will usually be scheduled for no earlier than 39 weeks.
+If a C-section is planned, it will most often be scheduled for no earlier than 39 weeks.
 You will have an ultrasound at the hospital to confirm the position of your baby just before the surgery.

 There is also a chance that you will go into labor or your water will break before your planned C-section.
-If that happens, call your health care provider right away and head for the hospital.
-It is important to go in right away if you have a breech baby and your bag of water breaks, because there is a higher chance that the cord will come out even before you are in labor.
-This can be very dangerous for the baby.
+If that happens, call your provider right away and go to the hospital.
+It is important to go in right away if you have a breech baby and your bag of water breaks.
+This is because there is a higher chance that the cord will come out even before you are in labor.
+This can be very dangerous for your baby.